bakerpdgit/CppEditor/README.md

 `Cross-Origin-Opener-Policy: same-origin` and
 `Cross-Origin-Embedder-Policy: require-corp` headers (or equivalent `<meta http-equiv>` tags) so that `SharedArrayBuffer` is available.
 Without these headers the editor falls back to the fixed input pane.
+Cloudflare Pages supports these policies via a `_headers` file at the project root, which is included in this repository for convenience.

 ## Acknowledgements